ccktaiwan/ai-governed-software-engineering/governance/governance-formalization/engineering-phase-boundary-v0.2.md

 Activities include release, monitoring, incident handling, iteration, and controlled system evolution.

+Governance Activation by Engineering Phase

+Governance applicability varies by engineering phase.
+This document does not alter governance rules, but defines when existing governance specifications become applicable, enforceable, or auditable.

+Phase 1: Problem Definition and Intent Framing

+Governance is advisory and boundary-defining in this phase.

+AI participation boundaries apply to problem framing, requirement interpretation, and intent articulation.

+No enforcement or escalation mechanisms are triggered at this phase.

+Phase 2: Architecture and Design

+Governance becomes structurally binding in this phase.

+Authority allocation, AI participation constraints, and non-delegable decisions must conform to governance specifications.

+Violations may be identified but are not escalated unless propagated downstream.

+Phase 3: Implementation and Construction

+Governance is operationally active in this phase.

+AI participation boundaries and authority level definitions are enforceable.

+Violations may trigger enforcement mechanisms defined in Enforcement and Escalation Rules.

+Phase 4: Validation, Review, and Audit

+Governance is fully auditable and reviewable in this phase.

+All governance specifications apply for compliance verification, traceability, and authority confirmation.

+Escalation and remediation procedures are mandatory where violations are confirmed.

+Phase 5: Deployment, Operation, and Evolution

+Governance governs change control, incident response, and system evolution.

+All modifications must preserve governance compliance unless explicitly re-scoped by versioned governance updates.

+This phase is subject to continuous governance monitoring and audit readiness.

 It specifies at which engineering phases governance rules apply, escalate, or defer, without introducing new authority, enforcement, or AI behavior rules.